joshuaekingsbury/surepro/suzaku/observation.md

 	- "." is current working directory
 7. Look for bad colum file [*New Recipe!
 Steps 1 & 2 for science observation data.][newrecipelink] (Here steps 7-10)
 	- `~/suzaku/caldb/data/suzaku/xis/bcf/ae_xi1_npmsci6_20160128.fits`
 	- Use 6KeV most recent for xis1 as newest 2KeV is older than and doesn't contain necessary GTIs for Night X-Ray Background  (NXB)
+	- [Use npm and nxb files related to observation date as given in this table][newrecipeperiodslink]
+	- ["sci" stand for "spaced-row charge injection"][sciinfolink]
 	- In original procedure, files are merged before cleaning using New Recipe
 8. `$ pset xisputpixelquality badcolumfile=~/YOUR/PATH/FROM/STEP/7`
 	- Input path to badcolum file found in previous step